 NAME DISPLAY NAME AGE kommander-workspace-admin Kommander Workspace Admin Role 2m18s kommander-workspace-edit Kommander Workspace Edit Role 2m18s kommander-workspace-view Kommander Workspace View Role 2m18s

 To prevent propagation of the

 kommander-workspace-view role, remove this annotation from the

 To enable propagation of the role, add this annotation to the relevant

 kubectl annotate kommanderworkspacerole -n test-qznrn-6sz52 kommander-workspace-view workspace.kommander.mesosphere.io/sync-to-project=true

-Kommander role bindings, cluster role bindings, and project role bindings bind a Kommander group to any number of roles.
-All groups defined in the Groups tab will be present at the global, workspace, or project level, and are ready for you to assign roles to them.
+Kommander policies, cluster policies and project policies bind a Kommander group to any number of roles.
+All groups that have been defined in the groups tab will be present at the global, workspace, or project level and are ready for you to assign roles to them.